desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 #### Signaling Records

-Given a Child zone `example.com` that is already securely delegated with authoritative nameservers `ns1.example.net` and `ns2.example.net`, we consider how a new Child DNS Operator using nameservers `ns3.example.org` and `ns4.example.org` can distribute its ZSK set to
+Given a Child zone `example.co.uk` that is already securely delegated with authoritative nameservers `ns1.example.net` and `ns2.example.net`, we consider how a new Child DNS Operator using nameservers `ns3.example.org` and `ns4.example.org` can distribute its ZSK set to